All students could benefit from some type of Assistive Technology and should be considered at every IEP meeting.

 Assistive Technology is something that needs to be considered for all students on IEP’s and is often skipped or misunderstood in terms of what it means to be considered.

-The Individuals with Disabilities Education Act (IDEA), a federal law on special education that was reauthorized in 2004, requires schools to consider a student’s possible need for assistive technology devices and services whenever an Individualized Education Program (IEP) is developed.
-In addition, the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act require schools to provide assistive technology for students with disabilities, if needed to assure equal access to the school’s programs and services.
-Both of these laws also require that schools provide instructional materials in accessible formats to students who need them.
+The Individuals with Disabilities Education Act, a federal special education law that was reauthorized in 2004.
+Requires schools to consider a student's possible need for assistive technology devices and services.
+Whenever they develop an individualized education program.
+According to Section 504 of the Rehabilitation Act and the Americans with Disabilities Act, schools must also provide assistive technology for students with disabilities.
+If needed, to provide fair access to the school's programs and services.
+All of these legislation also mandate that schools provide students with instructional materials in accessible formats.

 Providing Assistive Technology